vje013/NxNE/README.md

 5. Open a Pull Request.

  License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ---

-With NxNE, we aim to revolutionize how small businesses scale and grow by democratizing access to advanced AI-powered tools.
-Whether you're a solo entrepreneur or a small team, NxNE provides the support you need to make data-driven decisions and unlock your business's full potential.
+With NxNE, we aim to revolutionize how small businesses scale and grow by democratizing access to advanced AI-powered tools and automation solutions like RPA.
+Whether you're a solo entrepreneur or a small team, NxNE provides the support you need to make data-driven decisions, streamline operations, and unlock your business's full potential.